jamarius-fortson/Vanguard-AI-Agent/README.md

+# Vanguard AI Agent

-# Vanguard AI: Enterprise-Grade Temporal Event Intelligence
+###Enterprise-Grade Temporal Event Intelligence

 Vanguard AI is a sophisticated framework designed for the autonomous forecasting of global events using Large Language Model (LLM) agents.
 By integrating structured Knowledge Graphs (KG) with unstructured news intelligence, Vanguard leverages a refined **ReAct (Reasoning and Acting)** architecture to synthesize predictive insights with high temporal precision.